John Petty Jr.: College career

 On November 17, 2017, in his third collegiate game, Petty scored a season-high 30 points and made a school-record 10 three-pointers in a 104–67 win over Alabama A&M. It was the most efficient three-point shooting performance by a player who recorded at least 10 three-pointers in Southeastern Conference (SEC) history.
 Petty was subsequently named SEC Freshman of the Week.
 He won the award again on January 1, 2018, two days after posting 18 points, four rebounds and three assists in a 79–57 victory over fifth-ranked Texas A&M. As a freshman, Petty averaged 10.2 points, 2.6 rebounds and 1.8 assists per game for the Crimson Tide.

 On January 19, 2019, in his sophomore season, Petty matched his career high of 30 points in a 71–68 loss to third-ranked Tennessee.
 As a sophomore, he averaged 10.2 points, 4.2 rebounds and 1.9 assists per game.
 After the season, he entered the National Collegiate Athletic Association (NCAA) transfer portal.
 After having a meeting with new coach Nate Oats, Petty removed his name from the transfer portal on April 2.

 On November 28, 2019, Petty recorded a then-career-high 34 points and 12 rebounds, his first career double-double, in a 104–89 loss to Iowa State at the Battle 4 Atlantis.
 He established a new career high on December 18, scoring 39 points in a 105–87 win over Samford.
 He had 10 three-pointers in the game, tying his own school record.
 Five days later, Petty shared SEC Player of the Week honors with Jair Bolden of South Carolina.
 At the conclusion of the regular season, Petty was named to the Second Team All-SEC.
 As a junior, Petty averaged 14.5 points, 6.6 rebounds, and 2.5 assists per game.
 After the season, Petty declared for the 2020 NBA draft.
-However on August 3, he announced he was withdrawing from the draft and returning to Alabama.
+However, on August 3, he announced he was withdrawing from the draft and returning to Alabama.

 On January 16, 2021, Petty became the all-time three-point scoring leader for Alabama in a 90–59 win against Arkansas, finishing with 17 points.
 As a senior, he averaged 12.6 points, 5.2 rebounds, and 1.9 assists per game, and hit an SEC-leading 77 three-pointers.
 Petty was named to the First Team All-SEC.

 Professional career

-Birmingham Squadron (2021–present)

 After going undrafted in the 2021 NBA draft, Petty signed with the New Orleans Pelicans on October 14, 2021.
 However, he was waived two days later.
 On October 25, he signed with the Birmingham Squadron as an affiliate player.
+Petty spent two seasons with the Squadron and averaged 7.3 points, 3.4 rebounds and 1.8 assists in 89 games.
+On September 8, 2023, he was traded to the Greensboro Swarm.